lsst/LDM-230/index.rst

 Level 1 Complete Test Environment
 ---------------------------------

-Level 1 Complete Test Environment a capablity need to for testing Level 1 Service Changes.
+Level 1 Complete Test Environment a capability need to for testing Level 1 Service Changes.

 The concepts for this process are presented in the "Level 1 Production Services" section of this document prepared for the LOPT/TOWG